Contextually Relevant Emotional and Social Wellbeing Tools (CREST) Study

 - Cross-country goal: Develop a data-informed process that any country or activity, but especially those in crisis- or conflict-affected contexts, can use to develop feasible, reliable, valid, context-relevant and conflict-sensitive child SEL and teacher wellbeing assessments.

-In the current iteration, this study will focus on partnering with the education ecosystem in Haiti, Honduras, and Liberia.
+In the current iteration, this study will focus on partnering with the education ecosystem in Haiti, Honduras, Colombia, and Liberia.

 Core Research Team